What is product discovery documentation and why does it matter?

 Use these criteria to prioritize which problems to pursue.
 The best innovations solve important, frequent, growing problems with inadequate current solutions.

-A business idea template captures four key dimensions: the Problem being solved (context and situation), the Users and Value (who benefits and how, including form factors), the Logic (how the idea works mechanically), and the Big Unknowns (uncertainties and risks).
-This structure ensures ideas are complete and actionable.
+A business idea template captures four key dimensions: the Problem being solved, the Users and Value (who benefits and how), the Logic (how the idea works), and the Big Unknowns (uncertainties and risks).
+In the Innovation Mode methodology, the Big Unknowns map directly to the risks, uncertainties, and silent assumptions framework - each type requiring a different validation approach.

 • Idea Title and Problem - Clear name plus the problem being addressed and why it matters